nui-ai/mediapipe/BUILDING.md

         bazel-bin/mediapipe/examples/desktop/hand_tracking/hand_tracking_tflite --calculator_graph_config_file=./mediapipe/graphs/hand_tracking/hand_tracking_desktop.pbtxt --input_side_packets=input_video_path=sample-video.avi,output_video_path=output_video.mp4
        ```
      this verifies the C++ built hands pipeline without relying on any python-targeting parts of the build.<br>
-   + python test which should complete with exit code 0, it doesn't show any fancy results but record the pipeline's per input output to a protobuf file.
+   + python verification script which should complete with exit code 0, it doesn't show any fancy results but record the pipeline's per input output to a protobuf file.
         ```bash
         python3 -P hand_tracking_pipeline_run.py
         ```
         note that without `-P` python will try loading python modules from the `mediapipe` directory under the project's tree root, which is essentially our python "source directory", which is a horrible entanglement, and is also bound to fail since some of the mediapipe python modules are only dynamically built & placed (into the active python environment) by the pip install process ― because most of mediapipe python-exposed sub-packages are either pybind generated or bazel generated from protobuf definitions or both (e.g. mediapipe.python._framework_bindings).
 So the python source tree _never_ contains all the modules that the mediapipe python api expects to find, but it can sure throw you off track with cryptic module loading errors if you try to run without -P and thus let python first look for modules under the python source directory `mediapipe`.
 With this project you only want python to run from the active python environment, not from its "source" path, which is what `-P` does.

+# installing the built package into other python environments
-6. **to install the same built package into another target python environments:** the former pip command only built the mediapipe python package (which itself uses the necessary C++ bazel built lib files) and installed it into the active python environment (the venv you created and activated above). **to install the same built package into another target python environment** for example one associated only to a downstream project's venv, use the following steps:
+**to install the same built package into another target python environments:** the former pip command only built the mediapipe python package (which itself uses the necessary C++ bazel built lib files) and installed it into the active python environment (the venv you created and activated above). **to install the same built package into another target python environment** for example one associated only to a downstream project's venv, use the following steps:
     + use pip to rebuild in a way not throwing away the wheel file, but keeping it under the `dist/` directory:
     ```bash
     python -m pip wheel . -w dist
     ```
-    + this leaves the wheel file under `dist/`, so after this you can run `pip install ...dist/mediapipe-0.10.13.dev0-py3-none-any.whl` in any target python environment to install the built mediapipe package from here into that environment (if the package .whl file name changes, replace with its name as given by the pip install output). the `...` portion is only a placehoder to substitute: you should replace the relative path to the wheel file in the command just given, to one that points to the wheel file from the target environment's perspective, before running that command. you typically want to `pip uninstall mediapipe`in the target python environment before this step.
+    + this leaves a wheel file under `dist/`, whose name beings with `mediapipe-v0.10.13-rebuildable`. so after this you can run `pip install ...dist/mediapipe-v0.10.13-rebuildable....whl` in any target python environment to install the built mediapipe package from here into that environment (if the package .whl file name changes, replace with its name as given by the pip install output). the `...` portion is only a placehoder to substitute: you should replace the relative path to the wheel file in the command just given, to one that points to the wheel file from the target environment's perspective, before running that command. you typically want to `pip uninstall mediapipe`in the target python environment before this step.

 # ⚠️ Build Known Issue in this branch ⚠️
 You get this error from python, or a similar one from C++ mains. this only happens on this branch and solved by radical changes in the liberation branch: